This is an independent service. NYSERB is not affiliated with New York State, NYSERDA, or any government agency. Learn more

 • Existing buildings only (not new construction in most utility territories; check your utility's specific rules)

-• Equipment must be installed by a NY State certified Clean Heat contractor
+• Equipment installed by a NY State certified Clean Heat contractor

-• Heat pump must serve as the primary heating source for the home (partial-load systems are generally not eligible)
+• Heat pump serves as the primary heating source for the home (partial-load systems are generally not eligible)

 • Rebate amounts and specific eligibility rules vary by utility territory